OPTICAL SORTING AS A NECESSITY

 An important reason for the identification and removal of contaminants is to reduce the accidental spread of allergens.
 This is particularly important since the societal impact of causing an allergic reaction in an unsuspecting member of the public can have substantial repercussions, not only financially and legally, but also in terms of brand reputation.

-Investigations into product recalls in the United States highlighted that 58 per cent of recalls resulted from the presence of at least one undeclared allergen, a potentially hazardous foodstuff that has not been removed during the manufacturing process.
-The effect of cross-contamination has been so great that in 2015, the US Food and Drug Administration warned consumers with a peanut allergy to avoid any product including cumin as traces of peanut protein had been found in a variety of items as a result of poor food management.
-Given the fact that 15 million Americans and 17 million Europeans have food allergies, the potential for significant problems soon becomes clear.
+Investigations into product recalls in the United States highlighted that 58 percent of recalls resulted from the presence of at least one undeclared allergen, a potentially hazardous foodstuff that has not been removed during the manufacturing process.
+The effect of cross-contamination has been so great that in 2015 the US Food and Drug Administration warned consumers with a peanut allergy to avoid any product including cumin as traces of peanut protein had been found in a variety of items as a result of poor food management.
+Given the fact that 15 million Americans and 17 million Europeans have food allergies, the potential for significant problems becomes clear.

-It may initially seem as though greater attention to the process food undertakes is all that’s needed to eliminate the potential for the spreading of contaminants but this is not the case.
+It may initially seem as though greater attention to the process food undertakes is all that is needed to eliminate the potential for the spreading of contaminants but this is not the case.
 Contamination can not only be a result of unforeseen circumstances.
 In many instances, due to the locations used to grow certain products, items can easily end up mixed amongst other items, or through processes further down the line.

 SAY NO TO FOOD WASTE

 Peanuts, for example, by virtue of being a ground nut, can easily become contaminated with corn or soy.
-The size and color of both are not too dissimilar, making corn and soy hard to detect visually, but create the potential to cause serious problems should it not be ejected.
+The size and color of both are not too dissimilar, making corn and soy hard to detect visually, but they create the potential to cause serious problems should they not be ejected.
 Similarly acorns and peach pits can be found with almonds, causing potentially serious problems for manufacturers, processors, retailers and consumers alike.

 The main issue is the way contaminants can be indistinguishable from the intended food type.
 The limitations of the human eye have forced a move towards sophisticated technology which can efficiently sort food, and these technologies are constantly being developed, enhanced and upgraded.
-As a provider of sorting solutions, TOMRA has been at the forefront of food safety and continues to develop advanced systems and technologies to remove contaminants of all types, including allergens.
+As a provider of sorting solutions, TOMRA has been at the forefront of food safety and the company continues to develop advanced systems and technologies to remove contaminants of all types, including allergens.

-It is estimated that the United States exports between 10 and 20 per cent of its corn yield to global markets, the sales of which had a reported value of $7.6 billion in fiscal year 2014.
-When this is married with the fact that half the home nations within the European Union forbid the growing and importing of GM corn, organic corn from the US that has been cross-contaminated with its modified counterpart cannot be sold.
+It is estimated that the United States exports between 10 and 20 percent of its corn yield to global markets, the sales of which had a reported value of $7.6 billion in fiscal year 2014.
+When this is combined with the fact that half the home nations within the European Union forbid the growing and importing of GM corn, organic corn from the US that has been cross-contaminated with its modified counterpart cannot be sold.
 This results in reduced yield efficiencies, increased food waste and diminished financial returns.